 Recovering from an assertion failure

-When an assertion failure occurs, usually, the server does not respond or it cannot be restarted, and the dbsrv7 log files contain the following message:
+When an assertion failure occurs, usually, the server does not respond or it cannot be restarted, and the database log files contain the following message:

 Assertion failures are usually, associated with hardware IO issues involving the database file and memory errors.
 Although the database can usually recover from an abrupt shutdown, an abrupt shutdown can sometimes cause an assertion failure.